PollobRay/Student-Attendance-System/README.md

-# Student-Management-System
+# Student-Attendance-System
-Student Management System  for Collage or University in Java.
+Student Attendance System  for Collage or University in Java.

 * <b>Note:</b>
    * Firstly Install Xampp or Wampp Server.